-The maker of antiviral drugs receives a perfect environmental risk score of 0.0 from Sustainalytics, Inc. Gilead Sciences receives a perfect score because its government generates no pollution.
+The maker of antiviral drugs receives a perfect environmental risk score of 0.0 from Sustainalytics, Inc. Gilead Sciences gets a perfect score because its government generates no pollution.

 11. NVIDIA (NASDAQ: NVDA)

-The chipmaker receives a low ESG risk score of 1.3 because of a low social risk score of 4.5.
+The chipmaker receives a low ESG risk score of 1.3 because of a small social risk score of 4.5.

 NVIDIA receives a low social risk score because the social impact of its products is low.
 NVIDIA does not employ large numbers of low wage workers to make its products.
 That gives NVIDIA a lower controversy level of two.

 NVIDIA’s social risks could increase in the future because it is heavily involved in artificial intelligence (AI) research and development.
 Some critics believe AI will destroy many jobs by operating next-generation robots and digital platforms.
 Others fear the military use of AI-controlled weapons.

 Thus, NVIDA’s ESG risk score could increase in the future.